 We appreciate the work that you are putting into your entry, but we want to challenge you to try to succinctly communicate your ideas within the given limits.
 Once you submit to our Contest, feel free to publish your work elsewhere at whatever length you wish!

 No, you will never be required to ship us your original work.
 However, we recommend saving your original work until the winners of the Contest are announced, just in case there is an issue receiving the files you submitted using our online platform.

 Every year, we select a new theme based on issues that are timely and relevant and for which we would like to raise public consciousness.
 Submissions are judged in large part on how well they address this annual theme of the Contest.

 The written reflection helps your audience and the judges understand more about you, your work, and the issue you are addressing.
 It is like the introduction to a book or an artist’s statement in a museum.

 The judges will not lower your score for a poorly written reflection, but writing a good reflection will certainly help the judges understand you and your work better, and you will likely do better in the Contest!

-If you use ideas, facts, quotes, or existing media in your entry or reflection that are not your own, we ask you to cite those sources (in any style).
-That means you must cite any facts or information that you did not discover, create, or come up with yourself.
+If you reference ideas, facts, quotes, or existing media in your entry or reflection that are not your own, we ask you to cite those sources (in any style) in the Works Cited section of the submission form.
+That means you must credit any facts or information that you did not discover, create, or come up with yourself.

 Yes!
-We do not compete for the exclusive rights to your work because 1) you own your work, and 2) we think your work should be spread as far as possible into the rest of the world.
-Our oceans need as loud a voice as we can give them, so please send your work far and wide!
-Bow Seat does reserve the right to use students’ submitted work for marketing and promotional purposes in any and all media.
+We do not ask for exclusive rights to your work, but Bow Seat does reserve the right to use students’ submitted work for marketing, exhibiting, and promotional purposes in any and all media.

 SPONSORS & TEACHERS